Football: Messi's double, Suarez's stunner take Barcelona top

 Messi doubled his tally for the night six minutes later when he volleyed home a loose ball inside the Sevilla area.

+"The first half we played at a top level," said Enrique.
+"We arguably even deserved to have a bigger lead."

-The five-time World Player of the Year then passed up a huge chance for his hat-trick just after the break when he didn't get enough loft on an attempted chip to beat Rico.
+Messi then passed up a huge chance for his hat-trick just after the break when he didn't get enough lift on an attempted chip to beat Rico.

 Sevilla had a series of chances to at least claim a consolation as Pablo Sarabia twice tested Ter Stegen with fierce efforts.